LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Protocol inheritance refers to the inheritance of predicate declarations (:term:`scope directives <predicate scope directive>`).
-These can be contained in objects, in protocols, or in categories.
+These can be contained in objects, protocols, or categories.
 Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.